Fayette County, Ohio: Government

 Fayette County has a 3-member Board of County Commissioners that oversee the various County departments, similar to all but 2 of the 88 Ohio counties.
 As of 2025, Fayette County's elected commissioners are Tony Anderson, Donnie Fleak, and Jim Garland.

 Transportation

-Airport
+Airports

-Fayette County Airport is a general aviation facility owned by the county and located northeast of the city of Washington Court House.
+The Fayette County Airport is located 2 nmi north-northeast of Washington Court House's central business district.